 Christian Fischer, Ph.D.

-My research is guided by the mission to improve teaching and learning processes in STEM education, in particular through digital technologies, mostly applying quantitative research methodologies.
-More details on my current research projects are described on the research site.
+My research is guided by the mission to improve teaching and learning processes in STEM education, with a particular focus on digital technologies.
+I mostly apply methods related to learning analytics, (quasi-)experimental designs for causal inference, and survey research and measurement.
+More details on my research projects are described on the research site.

-I am affiliated with multiple large-scale research projects that analyze teacher change in response to high-stakes science exam reforms, virtual learning environments in higher education, and undergraduate student success.
+I am affiliated with multiple interdisciplinary, large-scale funded research projects that analyze teacher change in response to high-stakes science exam reforms, virtual learning environments in higher education, and undergraduate student success.
 More details on these projects and other grants and awards are listed on the grants & awards site.